cerner/fhir.cerner.com/content/millennium/r4/base/workflow/slot.md

 * The `_include` parameter may be provided with the `_id` parameter.
 Example: `_id=21265426-633867-3121665-0&_include=Slot:schedule`

-* When `_include` is provided in a request to the closed endpoint, the OAuth2 token must include either the `user/Schedule.read` or the `patient/Schedule.read` scope in addition to a Slot scope.
+* When `_include` is provided in a request to the closed endpoint, the OAuth2 token must include one of `user/Schedule.read`, `patient/Schedule.read`, or `system/Schedule.read` scopes in addition to the Slot scope.

 ### Headers